A magnificent dish is at your disposal today! This baked fish with vegetables is not only pleasing to eyes but also a feast to your senses!

 - Bake the fish and veggies in the preheated oven for about 30-40 minutes or until the fishes are cooked through.
 You can check if the fish is done or not by poking it with a fork and it should be flaky.

-- Garnish with freshly chopped parsley and serve warm with some salads.
+- Garnish with freshly chopped parsley and serve your baked fish & veggies warm with some salads on the side.
 Enjoy!